 Back then, streamers had to wait 45 days for their pay-out to reflect, which was a long period of time.
 And then it went down to 30 days and eventually dropped down to 15 days which is a perk that every affiliate enjoys now.

 Emoticon Times Five

-What this means is that as a Twitch affiliate, you are allowed to have up to five emotes on your channel.
+What this means is that as a twitch partnership affiliate, you are allowed to have up to five emotes on your channel.
 However, affiliates don’t have them right away, they have to earn them, and you earn them by subscriber points.
 The more people that subscribe to someone’s channel, the more likely that affiliate can unlock all five of them and once they get to unlock all of them, they do not have to constantly keep going back to earn them.

 Game Sales Revenue

 Say you are playing the new Battlefield Six or Call of Duty, what it does is that it pops up below the streamer’s video saying something like “you are now playing game X” and if the viewer chooses to play the same game with the affiliate, they can recommend them by clicking the button below their video which then takes them to the Twitch platform and allows the viewers to purchase the game.
 As an affiliate, this allows them to collect a small monetization off that sells.

 Twitch Partnership – What is a Twitch Partner?